lakesareadesign/multi.pass/content/plugins/wp-admin-ui/readme.txt

 11. WP Admin UI Import / Export

 == Changelog ==
+= 1.9.1 =
+* FIX Remove print_r in backend
+= 1.9 =
+* NEW Remove All In One SEO Pro notices
+* NEW Remove Downloadable Product checkboxe in product backend page
+* NEW Remove Virtual Product checkboxe in product backend page
+* NEW Remove Simple Product in product backend page
+* NEW Remove Grouped Product in product backend page
+* NEW Remove External Product in product backend page
+* NEW Remove Variable Product in product backend page
+* NEW Remove General Tab in product backend page
+* NEW Remove Inventory Tab in product backend page
+* NEW Remove Shipping Tab in product backend page
+* NEW Remove Linked Product Tab in product backend page
+* NEW Remove Attribute Tab in product backend page
+* NEW Remove Variations Tab in product backend page
+* NEW Remove Advanced Tab in product backend page
+* FIX Admin Ajax blocked by option
 = 1.8.1 =
 * FIX Admin menu regression
 = 1.8 =